Parakiore Recreation and Sports Centre (Taiwhanga Rēhia), Christchurch, New Zealand

 Rebuilding central Christchurch is one of the most ambitious projects in New Zealand’s history, and is about recreating and planning for a new, resilient city

-Part of the city’s Central Recovery Plan is the Metro Sports Facility (Taiwhanga Rēhia), a world-class venue of sporting excellence, accessible to people of all ages, abilities and sporting skills.
+Part of the city’s Central Recovery Plan is the Parakiore Recreation and Sports Centre (Taiwhanga Rēhia), a world-class venue of sporting excellence, accessible to people of all ages, abilities and sporting skills.

 Taiwhanga Rēhia will provide an aquatic and indoor recreation and sport facility catering for the day-to-day needs of the leisure, sporting, recreational, education and high-performance sporting communities in the wider Canterbury region.
 The facility will boast a 50m, ten-lane competition swimming pool, a separate diving pool, a large aquatic leisure area, five hydroslides, fitness spaces, a competition court and nine community indoor sports courts.